DanielIsaev/revelio/README.md

 # Revelio

 Revelio is a Python script which acts as a wrapper around a few tools used to enumerate a target website.
-The benefit with using Revelio is that it uses multi-threading in order to run the tools concurrently, while saving the output in a structured directory layout.
+The benefit with using Revelio is that it utilizes multi-threading in order to run the tools concurrently, while saving the output in a structured directory layout.

 ## Features